forthright/vile-tslint/README.md

 ## Config

-Currently, config is read from a `tslint` config file.
+Currently, config is read from any `tslint` config file picked up via `tslint.Configuration.findConfiguration`.

-By default, `tslint.json` in the `cwd` is used if nothing is specified.

-You can specify a custom path like so:
+You can specify a custom config file path in your `.vile.yml`:

 ```yaml
 tslint: